egbunse/KGS-Profile-Tool/ReadMe.md

 5. Navigate to the folder location of the .esriAddinX file.

 **Running the Tool**
-1. Go back to the main window displaying the map, etc. where there should be a tab called “KGS Tools” as shown below.
+1. Go back to the main window displaying the map, etc. where there should be a tab called “KGS Tools."
 2. To use the Add-In, click the “Build Profile” button.
 3. Once the sketch tool (cursor will be crosshairs) is fully enabled, click any two points on the shapefile or feature class being used for geologic map unit information and approve the sketch once satisfied with the line.
 4. Fill in the form(s) options and click “Create Profile” button on the form to run the tool.
 Detailed progress bar information should appear while the tool runs.
 If errors occur which impede the completion of the tool, message boxes detailing the error will open.
 If the tool successfully runs to completion, a message box will open informing the user of the location of the files created.